1 9 6 5 – 1 9 6 9 (UK)

 Now knighted and placed on the board of a merchant bank, Sir John craves excitement and seizes the opportunity to get back into the action as soon as the opportunity arises.

-Wilder’s bank backs a civil engineering firm (Bligh Construction) and he eventually becomes managing director of the company, despite the strong opposition of the firm’s founder, Sir Caswell Bligh (Clifford Evans) – who Wilder ousted from his own business – and his son Kenneth (Peter Barkworth).
+Wilder’s bank backs a civil engineering firm (Bligh Construction) and he eventually becomes managing director of the company, despite the strong opposition of the firm’s equally ruthless founder, Sir Caswell Bligh (Clifford Evans) – who Wilder ousted from his own business – and his son Kenneth (Peter Barkworth).

 Wilder’s talents, his ability to think on his feet, to stay one step ahead of the rest and his need for success were his passport through the corridors of power.